soapbox-pub/rebased/docs/API/chats.md

 Parameters:
 - content: The text content of the message
+- media_id: The id of an upload that will be attached to the message.

 Currently, no formatting beyond basic escaping and emoji is implemented, as well as no attachments.
 This will most probably change.